GaahDias/audio-player/README.md

 * Change volume

 ## Design:
-Here are some prints of the audio player:
+Here are some screenshots of the audio player:

 <table>
     <tr>